Your network editor has reposted this from H-Announce. The byline reflects the original authorship.

-The Department of History at Central European University (CEU), a flagship of the global struggle for academic freedom, offers students interdisciplinary and comparative perspectives on history from the late medieval period to the present.
-It is recognized for its innovative approaches to research and teaching and as a center for outstanding research advancing comparative and transnational history on empirical and theoretical grounds.
-Our international faculty (currently representing 16 countries) offers expertise that extends from early modern history to the comparative study of totalitarian regimes in the 20th century, as well as the post-communist period; from numerous aspects of social, cultural and intellectual history to comparative religious, visual and archival studies.
+The Department of History at Central European University (CEU) offers students interdisciplinary and comparative perspectives on history from the late medieval period to the present.
+It is recognized for its innovative approaches to historical research and graduate training.
+Our international faculty offer expertise that extends from early modern history to the study of totalitarian regimes in the 20th century, as well as the post-communist period; from numerous aspects of social, cultural, political, and intellectual history to religious, visual and archival studies.

-CEU is an English-language, graduate university located in Budapest and accredited both in Hungary and the United States.
-It is committed to attracting talented students and scholars from around the world (from more than 100 countries) and take pride in the fact that there is no dominant nationality on campus.
+CEU is an English-language, graduate university located in Vienna and accredited both in Austria and the United States.
+It is committed to attracting talented students and scholars from around the world.
 Our student/faculty ratio is 8:1, allowing for small, discussion-based seminars and close guidance from faculty members.

 Scholarships and Application Deadline

-The vast majority of our students receive generous financial aid packages, including scholarships with stipends and accommodation.
-Research grants are also available for all students regardless of nationality.
-The deadline to apply for admission for the 2018-19 academic year is February 1, 2018.
+The majority of our students receive financial aid packages regardless of nationality, including scholarships as well as maintenance and accommodation stipends.
+Research grants are available for all students.
+We also offer a fully-funded merit scholarship in our MA program, the Gerd Bucerius History Scholarship.
+The deadline to apply for admission and financial aid for the 2022-23 academic year is February 1, 2022 (23:59 CET).

 - Master of Arts in Comparative History (One Year)